 Top Facts and Stats on Interview Statistics in the US (Editor’s Pick)

-- Job interviews last between 45 minutes and 1 hour.
+- Job interviews usually last between 45 and 90 minutes.

-- 85% of people lie on their resumes.
+- Roughly 40% of people lie on their resumes.

-- Millennials and Gen Zs will make 75% of the global workforce by 2025.
+- Millennials and Gen Z will comprise 75% of the global workforce by 2025.